ibm-cloud-docs/Cloudant/guides/mvcc.md

 To find conflicts for multiple documents in a database, write a view.

-The following map function is is an example that emits all conflicting revisions for every document that has a conflict.
+The following map function is an example that emits all conflicting revisions for every document that has a conflict.

 See the following example of a map function to find documents with a conflict: